NiclqsGER/NK_Garage/README.md

 # FiveM Resource: NK_GARAGE
-this project is inspired by a popular German-speaking RageMP server and aims to provide a similar garage system.
+This project is inspired by a popular German-speaking RageMP server and aims to provide a similar garage system.
 Please note that the source code for this project is quite old and not up to modern standards.
 Some additional work and modifications may be required to ensure compatibility and optimal functionality.

 The garage system was originally developed for ESX 1.2, but it should still be compatible with ESX 1.1.
 However, please keep in mind that some adjustments might be necessary due to the version difference.